EncoreDevLabs/blog/_posts/2017-1-6-uicollectionviewcell-background-views.markdown

 In the code above we set the cell's `contentView` to have a `UILabel`, `backgroundView` of the cell to be new UIView with a background color of light gray and we assigned `selectedBackgroundView` a UIView of red color.
 Both the `backgroundView` and `selectedBackgroundView` are `nil` by default but now setting them allows us to change the cell background color on selecting and deselecting the cell.

-This helps you avoid adding a lot of logic in your CollectionViewControllers to figure out whehter a cell is selected or not and change it on selection.
+This helps you avoid adding a lot of logic in your CollectionViewControllers to figure out whether a cell is selected or not and change it on selection.
 Our CollectionViewController has very little code to handle changing of the background on selection of a cell as seen below:

 {% highlight objc %}
 #import "CollectionViewController.h"